woosy123/RL_DL_of_TASADOR/README.md

-# TASADOR VM CPU Quota Experiments
+# TASADOR Experiments

-This repository summarizes experiments for translating network bandwidth SLOs into VM CPU quota allocations. ([TASADOR paper](https://doi.org/10.1109/TCC.2026.3705455)) The experiments compare three approaches:
+This repository summarizes experiments for translating network bandwidth SLOs into VM CPU quota allocations. ([TASADOR paper](https://doi.org/10.1109/TCC.2026.3705455))

+The experiments compare three approaches:

 - Random Forest based TASADOR-style CPU translation
 - PyTorch MLP regression
 - DQN based reinforcement learning

 The goal is to understand how each model learns the relationship between network throughput and CPU quota, and how the predicted or selected quota is applied to a KVM VM through host-side cgroup control.

-> Security note: all hostnames, IP addresses, usernames, passwords, private paths, and cgroup paths are intentionally omitted.
-Use `configs/.env.example` as a template for local reproduction.

 ## Repository Layout